dart-lang/test/README.md

 * `vm`: Whether the test is running on the command-line Dart VM.

+* `dartium`: Whether the test is running on Dartium.

 * `chrome`: Whether the test is running on Google Chrome.

-* `firefox`: Whether the test is running on Mozilla Firefox.

-* `dart-vm`: Whether the test is running on the Dart VM in any context.
-For now this is identical to `vm`, but it will also be true for Dartium in the future.
+* `dart-vm`: Whether the test is running on the Dart VM in any context, including Dartium.
 It's identical to `!js`.

 * `browser`: Whether the test is running in any browser.